Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 The Delegation of the European Commission offers a variety of internship positions at its office in Washington, DC.
 The Internships are intended to provide the opportunity to acquire considerable knowledge of the European Union, its institutions, activities, laws, statistics and relations with the U.S. Internships are on a volunteer basis and applicants may be of any nationality.

-European Union - Delegation of the European Commission to the United States
+Delegation of the European Union to the USA

 Washington, DC 20037